Nazrin: An Atomic Neural Proof Automation Tactic in Lean 4: Atomic Tactics and Atomization

-The positional tactics $\mathsf{rewritePos}$ and $\mathsf{generalizeAt}$ act directly on a specific subtree.
-This enables neural networks to focus on a subexpression using attention-like mechanisms and skip over the difficult problem of expression navigation using $\mathsf{conv}$ or $\mathsf{congr}$.

-We rely on the following properties of our atomic tactics.
+With these objectives in mind, we now explain the chosen set of atomic tactics. \footnote{The full list of tactics can be found in Appendix~\ref{sec:Atomic Tactics}.} We rely on the following properties of our atomic tactics.
 These properties are necessary for the atomization and agent training steps we describe next. \begin{enumerate} \item Invariance: No tactic ever changes the value of an assigned metavariable, i.e., once a goal is assigned, its assignment never changes without backtracking. \item Completeness: If a tactic removes a goal, it must assign the goal. \item Progress: It is not possible for a tactic to make no progress, i.e., a tactic never produces a goal state containing only the goal it was applied to. \item Determinism: The atomic tactics yield the same result for the same input goal. \end{enumerate}